choudharysamrat/SamratCookieCompany.com/README.md

 # SamratCookieCompany.com
-Learning how to use Git commands and how to upload it to Github repository
+Learning how to use Git commands in local machine and how to upload it to Github repository